27 Warehouse Labor Cost Statistics for eCommerce Stores

 Key Warehouse Labor Cost Statistics and Benchmarks

-Warehouse staff hourly wages rose to $16.95 in 2024 from $15.78 in 2023, representing a 7.4% year-over-year increase that outpaces general inflation rates.
-This wage growth reflects sustained competition for workers and ongoing labor market pressures affecting the logistics sector.
+Warehouse staff hourly wages reached $16.95 USD in 2024, continuing the upward trajectory from $15.78 USD in 2023.
+Industry projections indicate wages rising to $17.14 USD in 2025.
+This sustained wage growth reflects ongoing competition for workers and persistent labor market pressures affecting the logistics sector.
 ECommerce businesses must incorporate these rising labor costs into pricing strategies and operational budgets, as the trend shows no signs of reversing in the near term.

-Personnel expenses account for 28.59% of total warehouse revenue in 2024, down from 31.70% in 2023, suggesting improved productivity and efficiency gains across the industry.
-This percentage decrease despite rising wages indicates that automation investments and process improvements are beginning to pay dividends.
+Personnel expenses accounted for 28.59% of total warehouse revenue in 2024, showing stabilization from 31.70% in 2023.
+This percentage suggests that automation investments and process improvements are beginning to pay dividends across the industry.
 For eCommerce retailers evaluating fulfillment partners, this benchmark provides a useful comparison point for assessing operational efficiency.

-U.S. warehouse workers earn an average of $18-$20 per hour nationally, though significant regional variations exist based on local labor market conditions and cost of living factors.
+U.S. warehouse workers earn an average of $18-$20 USD per hour nationally as of 2024, though significant regional variations exist based on local labor market conditions and cost of living factors.
 This baseline wage represents the minimum competitive rate required to attract and retain qualified workers in most markets.
 Operators paying below this threshold typically experience higher turnover and associated recruitment costs that ultimately offset apparent labor savings.

 Impact of Labor Costs on eCommerce Store Profitability